AtsuMiyai/rethinking_rotation/README.md

 This is the official PyTorch impelementation of our paper "Rethinking Rotation in Self-Supervised Contrastive Learning: Adaptive Positive or Negative Data Augmentation" [Miyai+, WACV2023].

 We propose a novel augmentation strategy for self-supervised contrastive learning, **adaptive Positive or Negative Data Augmentation (PNDA)**, in which an original and its rotated image are a positive pair if they are semantically close and a negative pair if they are semantically different.
-To achieve PNDA, we first determine whether rotation is positive or negative on an image-by-image basis in an unsupervised way.
+To achieve PNDA, we first determine whether rotation is positive or negative on an image-by-image basis in an unsupervised way (RAI sampling).
 Then, we apply PNDA to contrastive learning frameworks.
 Our experiments showed that PNDA improves the performance of contrastive learning.

 <p align="center">
     <img src=figure/overview_pnda.png width="900">